ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 ## 2.3 Attaching Documents to the Application
 ### 2.3.1 Document Categories and Applicable Document Types
-1. When an Individual provides his/her Demographic data, the Pre-registration system captures the data.
+1. When an Individual provides their Demographic data, the Pre-registration system captures the data.
 1. Based on the parameters (from Config file) for example-The gender, age and residential status(Foreigner, National) from the demographic data applicant types are determined.
 The Pre-Registration system then sends the Id to the mapping.
 1. Based on the Applicant type, the Applicable Document categories are received from the Mapping.
 The Pre-Registration system then displays only applicable categories.
 1. The Document Category and type of documents in each category to be uploaded varies based on the applicant type.
 Pre-registration system displays only those types to the applicant.